jurgen-kluft/xvmem/SUPER ALLOC.md

 # Simulated Test

-A test run of 60 million allocations/deallocations (from Watchdogs) has shown that the bookkeeping data uses around 4 MB of memory.
+A test run of 60 million allocations/deallocations (from Watchdogs) has shown that the bookkeeping data uses around 5 MB of memory.
+The amount of waste from chunks not totally full using a naive configuration is ~8% of the actual requested memory.

 ---